-The Rolex Sea Dweller and Deepsea is at the top of most Rolex fan's "must have" list.
-Known for it's large case, classic look and deep sea diving capabilities, the pre-owned Rolex Sea-Dweller has taken the luxury watch industry by storm.
+The Rolex Sea Dweller and Deepsea are at the top of most Rolex fan's "must have" list.
+Known for their large case sizes, classic looks and deep sea diving capabilities, pre-owned Rolex Sea-Dweller models have taken the luxury watch industry by storm.
 With ceramic bezels and luminous markers, some are calling the new Rolex Sea-Dweller one of the most innovative watches on the market.

 If there’s one model Rolex has ever made (past or present) worthy of being referred to as the "tank" of their collection, it's the Sea-Dweller.
 This deep-diving tool watch came as the big brother to the Submariner back in 1967, and the model has continued to evolve through the decades.
 In 2012, Rolex took title as the deepest diving watch on earth, as the prototype Deep Sea Challenge, capable of resisting pressures at up to 12,000m below the surface, ventured to the very bottom of the ocean.

-The Sea-Dweller range has never been nearly as expansive as the Submariner collection, as the line was specifically designed for professional saturation divers, and Rolex has made a point to keep the collection as tool/utility focused as possible, with a two-tone variation only joining the lineup in 2019.
+The Rolex Sea-Dweller range has never been nearly as diverse or expansive as the Submariner collection, as the line was specifically designed for professional saturation divers, and Rolex has made a point to keep the collection as tool/utility focused as possible, with a two-tone variation only joining the lineup in 2019.